 Of enterprises that did experience a change in intensity, these were split into export intensity quintiles.
 These quintiles are essentially quintiles of the changes in export intensity.
-The change in intensity variable can range between -100 and +100, where -100 represents an enterprise that experienced a 100% decline in exporting activity, The regression then while +100 represents a 100% increase in such activity. included a series of dummy variables to capture whether a particular enterprise is in a given change in export intensity quintile.
+The change in intensity variable can range between -100 and +100, where -100 represents an enterprise that experienced a 100% decline in exporting activity, while +100 represents a 100% increase in such activity.
+The regression then included a series of dummy variables to capture whether a particular enterprise is in a given change in export intensity quintile.
 Import activity was treated in the same way as exporting activity above and details are available in Appendix Table 2.6.
 As this shows, the first two export and import intensity quintiles capture enterprises that have experienced a decrease in export and import intensity.
 Therefore, these lower quintiles represent enterprises that have experienced a fall in intensity.
 Time and industry fixed effects were also included as before.
-Regression equation (3.12) below was used which is similar to equation (3.11) but modified to include variable EX{it} representing no change in exports and IMP{it} representing no change in The change in export and change in import intensity quintiles are represented by the variables EXQ{qit} and $IMPQ{qit}$ respectively.
+Regression equation (3.12) below was used which is similar to equation (3.11) but modified to include variable EX{it} representing no change in exports and IMP{it} representing no change in The change in export and change in import intensity quintiles are imports. represented by the variables EXQ{qit} and $IMPQ{qit}$ respectively.
 As before, γ_t and z{it} are vectors of dummy variables to capture industry and time fixed effects respectively.
 Therefore estimates of β_q and δ_q can be used to determine if job creation and job destruction differs significantly across export and import intensity quintiles.

-$$g{it}^{+} = \alpha + \lambda E X{it} + \sum{q=1}^{5} \beta{q} E X Q{qit} + \sigma I M P{it} + \sum{q=1}^{5} \delta{q} I M P Q{qit} + \gamma{t} + z{it} + \varepsilon{it}$$ (3.12)
+$$\mathbf{g}{it}^{+} = \alpha + \lambda E X{it} + \sum{q=1}^{5} \beta_q E X Q{qit} + \sigma I M P{it} + \sum{q=1}^{5} \delta_q I M P Q{qit} + \gamma_t + z{it} + \varepsilon{it} \qquad (3.12)$$ quintiles are significant.

-Table 3.20 reports our results.
-Beginning with job creation, we see that the magnitude of the effect of changing export and import intensity is small and not all quintiles are significant.
 Focusing on exports, we see that most of the coefficients are negative except for quintile 5 (Q5).
 It is worth noting again that the first two quintiles represent a decrease in export intensity, while quintiles 3 and 4 account for small increases in export intensity.33 So it appears that a decrease in export intensity (Q1 & Q2) or a small increase in export intensity (Q3 and Q4) is associated with lower job creation.
 However the magnitude of the effects decreases as the change in export intensity increases from Q1 to Q4.
 Then we see a positive effect for those in the top quintile (Q5), representing those who experience the largest positive change in export intensity.
 Enterprises in the highest export change intensity quintile have higher and significant rates of job creation.